 Efficacy and safety

-Both Tylenol and Motrin are effective in bringing fever down in otherwise healthy kids over the age of six months.
+Tylenol and Motrin effectively bring the fever down in otherwise healthy kids over the age of six months.
 From my long-standing experience with patients, the fever does tend to decrease faster and remain lower a bit longer with Motrin than with Tylenol.
 But choosing which to give when your child is sick often comes down to what you have on hand in your kitchen or bathroom cabinet when your child needs it.
-Always use the measuring device that comes with the bottle or a measuring spoon or syringe.
+Always use the measuring device with the bottle, a measuring spoon, or a syringe.
 A kitchen spoon is not an accurate measure and can lead to under or even overdosing.

 Length of action